ibm-cloud-docs/openwhisk/z_archive_cloud_object_storage_actions.md

     ```
     {: screen}

-5. Bind the credentials from the {{site.data.keyword.cos_short}} instance you created to the package.
+5. Bind the credentials from the {{site.data.keyword.cos_full_notm}} instance you created to the package.
     ```
     ibmcloud fn service bind cloud-object-storage cloud-object-storage
     ```